 Meal Planning – Checking the fridge, freezer and cupboard first to see if there are things to use up.
 Borrowing my mums cook books or looking online for some meal inspiration for the week ahead.

 Bargain shopping – I tend to shop around either in store or online to see where I can get the best deals.
 I love a good sale and if I can find a discount code then I’m a happy mama!
 For food shops I alternate between Aldi, Tesco and Costco.
 Costco is great for bulk buys as it often works out cheaper to buy it this way.
 I always get good deals from Aldi and also Tesco.
 Keep an eye out for the yellow or red stickers, you could bag even more of a bargain.
+Amazon is good for saving money and if you choose something from Amazon warehouse deals you can get some brilliant products at a fantastic price – similarly, eBay is also great for grabbing a bargain especially if you can find an eBay promo code on the Raise website.

 Using cash back websites – In the past few years I’ve made over £500 of extra cash just by shopping through cash back websites.
 You can get some really good cash back deals on things like mobile phones, insurance, utilities and tv and internet packages.
 As well as cash back for small purchases such as clothes or takeaways.